 This bright and attractive coastal Secondary College in Perth’s northern suburbs used Airey Taylor Consulting’s deep understanding of educational project to create an unified campus with large spans, cantilevers and suspended stairwells reflecting the open and light setting.

-This project introduces an attractive new two storey Pavilion to the popular Shirley Strickland Reserve in Ardross, featuring excellent visibility of the sporting grounds from the architecturally attractive club function rooms with supporting public civil spaces and play areas.
+This project introduced an attractive new two storey Pavilion to the popular Shirley Strickland Reserve in Ardross, featuring excellent visibility of the sporting grounds from the architecturally attractive club function rooms with supporting public civil spaces and play areas.

 One of a series of recently completed regional Aquatic Centres in Western Australia, this premium community recreational facility provides a focal point for families in the Eastern Wheatbelt town of Southern Cross

 A major Aquatic Centre completed in the town of Northam; the site has since become the host of competitive swim meets and school carnival events for the entire wheatbelt